fdcl-gwu/RTX-Documents/uav-build-guide.md

 ### X Configuration
 If using X configuration, the NEW body 1 axis will be between arms 1 and 2.
 Align this new b1 axis with axis 1 of the VICON system.
 Here, arm 1 is the arm with motor 1 on it.
 Then, arm 2 is clockwise from arm 1.
 See Coordinate Frame Documentation (TODO - link) for details.

-Placement Diagram for x
 ```
 For X config: R2    R1
                  X    --> New b1 direction
 		      W1    W2
 ```

-Open up the GUI using the same method in steps 11 and 12 in the under the [Motor Test](#motor-test) section.
+Open up the GUI (from Step 4: Run Flight Code).
 Pay attention to the data labeled "__YPR__" (yaw, pitch, roll).
 For now we only have to worry about pitch and roll, so ignore the first row of data.
 Because our IMU was mounted upside down, we want the pitch to be 0 and the roll to be -180.
 Add small objects such as screws underneath the legs of the drone until these numbers match the figures we want fairly accurately.
 At this point, we are ready to create the VICON object.
 1. Go to the computer with the VICON software installed.
 Turn on the VICON server
 2. Open the VICON software and click on the tab labeled "OBJECTS"
 3. Uncheck any boxes that have already been selected
 4. You should see the same number of reflexive balls on the computer screen as you have attached to the drone.
 If some are missing, move them to different areas of the frame until all can be seen on the software
-5. In the bottom left of the screen next to "Create Object", give the drone a name and press "CREATE"
+5. In the bottom left of the screen next to "Create Object", give the drone a name, and press "CREATE"
 6. Select your new drone object under the onjects tab.
 If you move the drone around in the net, you should see corresponding movement on the screen
 7. On the rover terminal, open the rover.cfg file found in the fdcl-uav.
 Search for a section that looks like:
 ```
  VICON:
   on: 1
-  object: "JetsonCN@192.168.10.1"
+  object: "NAME_OF_VICON_OBEJCT@192.168.10.1"
   board: "board@192.168.10.1"
   payload: "Jetson@192.168.10.1"
 ```
-On the object line, replace "JetsonCN", or whatever is there by default, with the name of the object you just created in the VICON software.
+On the object line, replace "NAME_OF_VICON_OBEJCT", or whatever is there by default, with the name of the object you just created in the VICON software.

 While you have the rover.cfg file open, it is also a good time to record the drone's weight.
 At this point, we can attach an external battery to the bottom of the frame using velco straps and double sided adhesive.
 When placing the drone on the scale, also add all the propellers, and propeller attachments that will eventually be added for the final flight.
 These components do not have to actually be attached to the drone yet, so they can just be placed loosely onto the scale.
 In the rover.cfg file, look for the `UAV` section.
 Under that, there should be a line that looks like `m: 1.75`.
 Replace this number with the measured weight of the drone in kilograms.